 Unionization, what is it all about?

 Unions are legal entities whose role and responsibility is to negotiate collective agreements on behalf of their membership and represent their members when the collective agreement is breached.

-PSAC/USGE provides support to its members not only through grievance representation, but also through labour-management consultations locally, regionally and nationally.
+PSAC/USJE provides support to its members not only through grievance representation, but also through labour-management consultations locally, regionally and nationally.
 These are fora where non-collective agreement issues can be addressed and resolved.

-PSAC/USGE locals attend to the daily needs of members involving workplace issues.
+PSAC/USJE locals attend to the daily needs of members involving workplace issues.
 Local leadership is elected according to terms set out in local bylaws.

 What are excluded positions?

 A unionized group of workers is part of a bargaining unit which is defined based on community of interest and nature of work.
 For the federal public service, bargaining units are determined by the Federal Public Sector Labour Relations and Employment Board.